DGVeLab/StepperTunePro/README.md

 ## From StepperTune to StepperTune Professional

-StepperTune originally started as a simple tool for creating melodies and converting MIDI tracks into printer G-code.
+StepperTune started as a simple application for creating melodies and converting MIDI tracks into G-code jingles.

-The Professional version expands that concept with multi-voice arrangements, printer-specific playback modes, independent voice control, project files and polyphonic stepper music on compatible printers.
+The Professional version expands the original concept with:

-Previous versions remain available in the repository release history for archival purposes.
+- Multi-voice arrangements
+- Up to three independent voices
+- Monophonic and polyphonic printer modes
+- Individual voice preview
+- Individual voice volume
+- Play All
+- Auto Balance
+- Printer-specific music engines
+- StepperTune project files
+- Extended MIDI workflow

+Previous versions remain part of the project history, while **StepperTune Professional is the current version**.

 ---